Events / Info / Philanthropy Asia Summit 2026

 Partner Event | Keep the Faith: Innovative Climate Financing Partnerships for Difficult Times

-Anchored by Asian Development Bank Institute
+Anchored by Asian Development Bank Institute & The Rockefeller Foundation

 As global energy markets brace for volatility since the beginning of 2026 with ripple effects all across Asia, the International Monetary Fund (IMF) has revised global growth forecasts amid divergent forces affecting developing economies and intensifying risks of middle-income traps.
 Yet Asia is also a hub for active financial innovation at the nexus of philanthropy, charitable giving, and climate finance, offering new pathways to bridge the region's massive climate investment gap.